jzxhuang/videoNail/README.md

 ![screenshot 4](assets/screenshot4.png)

 ## Usage
-If you'd like to simply use the extension, [get it for free on the Chrome Web Store.](https://chrome.google.com/webstore/detail/videonail/nbpbjchgemnjhcpomnbjkkcfloafbema).
+If you'd like to simply use the extension, get it for free on the [Chrome Web Store](https://chrome.google.com/webstore/detail/videonail/nbpbjchgemnjhcpomnbjkkcfloafbema) or [Firefox Web Store](https://addons.mozilla.org/en-US/firefox/addon/videonail-floating-youtube/).

-If you'd like to contribute, work with the extension locally and make changes, clone/fork the repo and load the directory as an 'unpacked' extension in Chrome.
-If you aren't familiar with Chrome extensions, head over to the [Chrome developer site](https://developer.chrome.com/extensions/getstarted) to get started.
+If you'd like to contribute, work with the extension locally and make changes, clone/fork the repo and load the directory as an 'unpacked' extension in Chrome or Firefox.
+If you aren't familiar with Chrome/Firefox extensions, head over to the [Chrome developer site](https://developer.chrome.com/extensions/getstarted), or [Firefox developer site](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_first_WebExtension) to get started.

 We have also included a bash script that packages all the core assets into a .zip file.
 To use it, your terminal must have the zip command installed (i.e. use a Unix OS).